monde-lointain/golf_flight_sim/README.md

 # golf_flight_sim

-A simple program to calculate the trajectories of golf balls.
+A simple program to calculate the trajectory of a golf ball.

 Libraries used:
 SDL2